 - Websites and IP addresses

-Any unique item can become an NFT – it could be a painting by Salvador Dali or a street artist .
-The NFT of the street artist’s painting is unlikely to become popular or command a high price, however, and in general it’s only objects of value that are minted as NFTs.
+Any unique item can become an NFT – it could be a painting by Salvador Dali or a street artist.
+The NFT of the street artist's image is unlikely to become famous or command a high price, however, and in general, it's only objects of value minted as NFTs.

-Artist Mike Winkelmann, better known as Beeple, sold an NFT of his artwork Everydays: the First 5000 Days for a record USD 69.3 million.
-It consisted of a JPEG file containing all the images he had created over a 5,000-day period.
+Artist Mike Winkelmann, better known as Beeple, sold an NFT of his artwork Everyday: the First 5000 Days for a record USD 69.3 million.
+It consisted of a JPEG file containing all the images he had created over 5,000 days.

 Blockchain company Injective Protocol bought the painting Morons (White) by the English artist Banksy for USD 95,000 at a New York gallery, converted it into an NFT, and then set quite literally set fire to the original.
-The canvas has ceased to exist in its physical form, but lives on as a digital entity.
+The canvas has ceased to exist physically but lives on as a digital entity.

 Canadian artist Kristina Kim designed a minimalist model of a house on Mars, minted it as an NFT, and sold it for USD 520,000.